TVect/mol_property/README.md

 # mol_property

-Prediction of pKa from chemical structure using machine learning approaches, and some other property
+Prediction of pKa from chemical structure using machine learning approaches.

+The repository also calculate some other property, such as solubility, number of Rotatable Bonds.

 ## Properties

 - **pKa**

 ref: [Prediction of pKa from chemical structure using free and open-source tools](https://cfpub.epa.gov/si/si_public_file_download.cfm?p_download_id=535243&Lab=NCCT)

 - **logS**

 ref: [github: solubility](https://github.com/PatWalters/solubility.git)

 ## install